-The development site is located adjacent to an urban area with a substantial network of public roads in a low bushfire hazard environment.
-Pinjar Road borders the eastern boundary of the entire site and is a two-lane public road providing two access routes.
+The development site is located adjacent to a developing residential area with a substantial network of public roads in a low bushfire hazard environment.
+Pinjar Road (a major north south access road) is located 100 metres east of the proposed residential area.
+There are four public roads linking the new development with the adjoining development area providing several access routes.